Everything that you need to know about car insurance in India

 3. Any damage to the property

 2. Comprehensive Insurance

-1. Natural Calamities like earthquake, floods, typhoons, etc.
+1. Natural Calamities like earthquakes, floods, typhoons, etc.

 2. Man-made calamities like theft, riots, etc.

-In addition, comprehensive car insurance policy may also provide personal accident cover for the owner-driver and the passengers travelling in the insured vehicle.
+In addition, a comprehensive car insurance policy may also provide personal accident cover for the owner-driver and the passengers traveling in the insured vehicle.